selvaje/SE_docs/source/COURSESAROUNDTHEWORLD/course_geocomp_11-12_2024_foto/course_geocomp_11-12_2024_roster.md

 ---
 (11)	**Hugo	Herrador (España)**

-Geoinquietos, Espana
+Geoinquietos, España

 ![](11_hugo_herrador.jpg)

 ---
 (12)	**Irantzu	Alvarez (España)**

-University of the Basque Country (UPV/EHU)
+University of the Basque Country (UPV/EHU), España

 ![](12_irantzu_alvarez.jpg)